AMDResearch/intelliperf/docs/IntelliPerf.md

 At its core, IntelliPerf is built on a "formula-driven" architecture.
 Each common GPU performance issue is abstracted into a **formula**.
 Users can select a specific bottleneck to target, such as `bankConflict`, `atomicContention`, or `memoryAccess`, through a configuration option.

-This modular design is implemented through an object-oriented approach where a **base formula** defines a universal, multi-stage optimization workflow. **Specialized formulas** then inherit from this base and implement the specific logic for a particular bottleneck, such as the exact performance counters to query and the precise prompts to send to the AI.
+This modular design is implemented through an object-oriented approach where a **base formula** defines a universal, multi-stage optimization workflow. **Specialized formulas** then inherit from this base and implement the specific logic for a particular bottleneck, such as the exact performance counters to query and the precise prompts to send to the LLM.

 ### The Multi-Stage Optimization Loop